-NFPA 730 Guide to Premise Security guide describes construction, protection, occupancy features, and practices intended to reduce security vulnerabilities to life and property.
+NFPA 730 Guide to Premise Security is a consensus document that describes construction, protection, occupancy features, and practices intended to reduce security vulnerabilities to life and property.
 Related document — NFPA 731 Standard for the Installation of Electronic Premises Security Systems covers the application, location, installation, performance, testing, and maintenance of electronic premises security systems and their components.
 The first is a performance document; the second a prescriptive document for the construction, operation and maintenance of electrotechnologies that support premise security.

 Managing large, complex, capital‐intensive educational facility infrastructure assets with unique architectural and social identities is different from managing other asset classes.
 Differences in everything from department culture to annual facility use patterns mean that facility managers cannot implement the same safety approaches in all buildings.
 Approaches must be scaled and tailored to the occupancy type and informed by the interconnectedness and the specifics of a given facility.
 Accordingly, the original University of Michigan standards advocacy enterprise (see ABOUT) began following the development of safety concepts in both NFPA 730 and NFPA 731 with the release of the 2008 Edition.
 Thereafter, it collaborated with trade associations and subject matter experts from other universities (notably Georgetown University and Evergreen State University) to advocate user-interest concepts in the 2011 revisions.
 A summary of advocacy action is summarized in the links below: